A fusion learning method to subgroup analysis of Alzheimer's disease: Real data application

-In order to understand which factors contributed to such group differences, the baseline covariates such as ADASCOG13, mmseTOT (Mini-Mental State Examination total score), FAQTOTAL (functional activities questionnaires total score), cdrSB (clinical dementia rating sum of boxes), ApoE4 (Apolipoprotein E4) status and Education are summarized and differences between the two subgroups are tested in Table \ref{difference}.
-ADASCOG13, mmseTOT, FAQTOTAL and cdrSB are the baseline cognitive or functional measurements.
-Since there are 8 patients missing their baseline information, we only consider 946 patients in the non-progression group and 297 patients in the progression group.
-As all the P-values are highly significant in Table \ref{difference}, we could conclude that there are significant differences between the two subgroups.
-Compared with the non-progression group, the patients in the progression group has higher dementia severity in general based on higher ADASCOG13, FAQTOTAL, cdrSB and lower mmseTOT at baseline, more AopE4 carrier, and less education years.
-This could be validated with current literature.
-In general, the cognition tends to decrease more if the disease of the patient is more severe at baseline.
-ApoE4 was known as one important risk factor for AD onset and ApoE4 carriers tend to show earlier cognitive decline onset than the non-carriers \citep{safieh2019apoe4}.
-In addition, some studies showed that patients with lower education were more likely to develop AD \citep{katzman1993education}.
-Therefore, our research could provide insight into trial entry criteria for AD.
+{ In the second step, we are interested in classifying future patients into the two identified subgroups using information from baseline covariates.
+We collect information of several baseline covariates, including ADASCOG13, mmseTOT (Mini-Mental State Examination total score), FAQTOTAL (functional activities questionnaires total score), cdrSB (clinical dementia rating sum of boxes), ApoE4 (Apolipoprotein E4) status and Education.
+Among them, ADASCOG13, mmseTOT, FAQTOTAL and cdrSB are the baseline measurements of cognition or functional activities.
+We exclude the 8 patients whose covariates are not observed at the baseline in the classification step.
+Thus, there are 889 patients in the non-progression group and 356 patients in the progression group.
+To understand which covariates that contribute to the group difference, we conduct a two-sample test to compare the means between the two subgroups for each covariate.
+The P-values are reported in Table \ref{difference}, and they are very small for all covariates.
+Compared with the non-progression group, patients in the progression group clearly have more severe dementia symptoms given that they have higher ADASCOG13, FAQTOTAL and cdrSB and lower mmseTOT at baseline, as well as more AopE4 carriers.
+Moreover, they also have less education.
+These findings corroborate the results given in the literature.
+In general, the cognition tends to decline more quickly if the disease of a patient is more severe at baseline.
+ApoE4 is known as one important risk factor for AD onset, and ApoE4 carriers tend to show earlier cognitive decline onset than the non-carriers \citep{safieh2019apoe4}.
+Additionally, some studies have shown that patients with lower education are more likely to develop AD \citep{katzman1993education}.
+Based on the results in Table \ref{difference}, we include all baseline covariates in the classification step.}